Body Scan Meditation: A Dosha-Aware Practice

 If you are a Pitta type or experiencing Pitta symptoms:

-- Speed: Moderate pace — not too fast, not too slow
+- Speed: Moderate.
+Not too fast, not too slow

-- Visualisation: Imagine cool moonlight washing through each region
+- Visualisation: Picture cool moonlight washing through each region

-- Extra attention: Stomach, liver area, eyes, and skin
+- Extra attention: Stomach, liver area, eyes, skin

 Kapha Body Scan: Activating Focus